 What are the penalties of wild camping in New Zealand?

-- $5000 fine if you behave illegally towards an enforcement officer from the council or DOC.
+You could also receive a $5000 fine if you behave illegally towards an enforcement officer from the local council or Department of Conservation.

-- Up to $10,000 fine if you dump waste such as the sewage on public land.
+A court-ordered fine of up to $10,000 could also be applied if you dump major waste, such as sewage, on public land.

 Where is the best place to wild camp in New Zealand?